 Nance retired from the Navy after 20 years and promotion to Senior Chief Petty Officer.
-Among his post-military pursuits was work in preparing Navy special operations forces, SEALs and others, in methods to endure captivity at the hands of a new class of enemies like al-Qaida militants.
+Among his post-military pursuits was work in preparing Navy special operations forces, SEALs and others, in methods to endure captivity at the hands of a new class of enemies like al-Qaida terrorists.
 He also worked in security and intelligence activities in Iraq after the 2003 U.S. invasion.
 Along the way, he became an expert on extremist threats in Iraq and literally wrote the book on ISIS producing a handbook that became a counter-terrorism bible.
 Nance’s research and writing about ISIS’ use of electronic media led to his dive into what was to emerge as a wide-ranging Russian information warfare capability and campaign.

 Hosting the conversation with Malcolm Nance will be TNWAC’s founding president and retired Navy Intelligence Officer, LCDR Patrick Ryan.
 Among his experiences working in Middle East affairs was an assignment as chief of terrorism analysis at U.S. Central Command during the bombings of USMTM in Riyadh and the USAF barracks in al-Khobar.
 He completed his 26 years in the Navy in 1998, on a one-year, Intelligence Community research project into the emergence of the al-Qaida threat.